theotherp/nzbhydra2/main/core/src/main/resources/help/searching.md

 This section allows you to define global filters which will be applied to all search results.
 You can define words and regexes which must or must not be matched for a search result to be matched.
 You can also exclude certain usenet posters and groups which are known for spamming.

 One forbidden word in a result title dismisses the result.
-If none of the required words is found anywhere in a result title it's also dismissed.
+If any of the required words is not found anywhere in a result title it's also dismissed.
 You can define forbidden and required words for categories in the next tab.
 Usually required or forbidden words are applied on a word base, so they must form a complete word in a title.
 Only if they contain a dash or a dot they may appear anywhere in the title.
 Example: "ea" matches "something.from.ea" but not "release.from.other". "web-dl" matches "title.web-dl" and "someweb-dl".

 Some indexers provide information if a release is passworded.
 If you select to ignore these releases only those will be ignored of which I know for sure that they're actually passworded.